 The following description sets forth certain material terms and provisions of the securities of Universal Stainless & Alloy Products, Inc. (the "Company") that are registered under Section 12 of the Securities Exchange Act of 1934, as amended.
 This description also summarizes certain relevant provisions of Delaware law.
-The following summary does not purport to be complete and is subject to, and is qualified in its entirety by reference to, the applicable provisions of Delaware law and our Amended and Restated Certificate of Incorporation, as amended (the "Certificate of Incorporation") and our Second Amended and Restated Bylaws (the "By-laws"), copies of which are incorporated by reference as an exhibit to the Annual Report on Form 10-K of which this exhibit is a part.
-We encourage you to read our certificate of incorporation, our bylaws and the applicable provisions of Delaware law for additional information.
+The following summary does not purport to be complete and is subject to, and is qualified in its entirety by reference to, the applicable provisions of (i) Delaware law, (ii) our Amended and Restated Certificate of Incorporation, as amended (the "Certificate of Incorporation") and our Second Amended and Restated By-laws (the "By-laws") and (iii) our Tax Benefits Preservation Plan, dated as of August 24, 2020 (the "Rights Agreement"), between the Company and Continental Stock Transfer & Trust Company, a New York Corporation, as rights agent (the "Rights Agent").
+Copies of the Certificate of Incorporation, the By-laws and the Rights Agreement are incorporated by reference as exhibits to the Annual Report on Form 10-K of which this exhibit is a part.
+We encourage you to read applicable provisions of Delaware Law, our Certificate of Incorporation, our By-laws and the Rights Agreement for additional information.